SanmariV/Github-project/README.md

 ### Description
 Made use of R to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I wrote code to import the data and answered interesting questions about it by computing descriptive statistics and by making visualizations.

+### Recommended Software
+It is recommended to view the Explore_bikeshare_data.r file in the RStudio IDE which can be downloaded here: https://rstudio.com/products/rstudio/download/

 ### Files used
 Explore_bikeshare_data.r